auth0/docs/articles/quickstart/webapp/java/_includes/_setup.md

 To integrate your Java application with Auth0, add the following dependencies:

 - **javax.servlet-api**: is the library that allows you to create Java Servlets.
 You then need to add a Server dependency like Tomcat or Gretty, which one is up to you.
 Check our sample code for more information.
-- **auth0-java-mvc-commons**: is the [Java library](https://github.com/auth0/auth0-java-mvc-common) that allows you to use Auth0 with Java for server-side MVC web apps.
-It generates the Authorize URL that you need to call in order to authenticate and validates the result received on the way back to finally obtain the [Auth0 Tokens](/tokens) that identify the user.
+- **auth0-java-mvc-commons**: is the <a href="https://github.com/auth0/auth0-java-mvc-common" target="_blank">Java library</a> that allows you to use Auth0 with Java for server-side MVC web apps.
+It generates the Authorize URL that you need to call in order to authenticate and validates the result received on the way back to finally obtain the <a href="/tokens" target="_blank">Auth0 Tokens</a> that identify the user.

 If you are using Gradle, add them to your `build.gradle`: